CURLINFO_EFFECTIVE_METHOD(3) Introduction to Library Functions

 NAME

-CURLINFO_EFFECTIVE_METHOD - get the last used HTTP method
+CURLINFO_EFFECTIVE_METHOD - last used HTTP request method

 SYNOPSIS